abarrows/resume/index.md

 - **Increased speed to market by 66%** within 6 months by innovating a blueprint codebase system that stored all team approved principle React components, Next.js tooling, and bundler strategies while automatically raising code reviews for emerging team changes.
 - Streamlined software engineers onboarding by **77%** through reducing the onboarding procedure from 60 days to 14 days and institutionalized throughout technical teams.
 - Spearheaded enterprise adoption of the Atlassian suite within 8 months, resulting in streamlined task management by configuring highly customized workflows while continuing to improve based on business needs
-- Evangelized growth-minded, skills-based culture for engineering teams and across company within 2 years; by establishing a “progression bands” system which streamlined career growth for technical roles.
 - Managed response to a state-sponsored ransomware attack, achieving **100% data recovery in four days** and refused to pay ransom.
 By directing collaboration between senior leadership, cyber insurance, company employees, and the FBI, successfully maintained 100% of SLA commitments.

 ### Lead Front-End Developer | January 2017 - July 2019